Flotomate/product_docs/source/knowledge-management/categorizing-article-faq.rst

 draft, the drafted content shows in the My Drafts folder (**Knowledge** >> **Browse Articles**) of his account.
 The content will also be visible in the :ref:`folder <Adding a Folder>` which was selected while creating the content.

+.. note:: The visibility of a drafted Article to other users depends on the :ref:`visibility settings <Knowledge Permissions>` set by the author.

 .. _kbf-18.1:
 .. figure:: https://s3-ap-southeast-1.amazonaws.com/flotomate-resources/knowledge-management/KB-18.1.png
     :align: center